Day 1. Sunday, December 12, 2021.

 The city of Walnut Creek has developed within the earlier area of four extensive Mexican land grants.
 One of these land grants–measuring 18,000 acres (73km2)–belonged to Juana Sanchez de Pacheco.
 The grant was called Rancho Arroyo de Las Nueces y Bolbones, named after the principal waterway, Arroyo de las Nueces (Walnut Creek in English), and for the local group of Volvon indigenous Americans (also known as Bolbones in Spanish).
 The Arroyo de las Nueces was named for the local species of walnut tree, the California Walnut.
 The two grandsons of Sanchez de Pacheco inherited the thousands of acres of land.
 One, Ygnacio Sibrian, built the first roofed home in the valley in about 1850.

-As settlers from the United States arrived following US annexation of California after victory in the Mexican–American War, a small settlement called “The Corners” emerged.
+As settlers from the United States arrived following the US annexation of California after victory in the Mexican–American War, a small settlement called “The Corners” emerged.
 It was named for the junction where roads met from the settlements of Pacheco and Lafayette.
 The intersection of Mt.
 Diablo Boulevard and North Main Street is now at this site.

 Day 12.
 Thursday, December 23, 2021

 We woke to a rainy day, with showers for most of the day.
 Linda and I walked to a nearby bagel shop for breakfast and to purchase a baker’s dozen with a variety of flavors to take to Robyn along with two schmears.
-Later in the morning we met with Darin’s parents Ron, Nancy, and their daughter Keri Bunkers who are all staying in the same inn as us, and drove to Robyn’s home in Moraga.
+Later in the morning, we met with Darin’s parents Ron, Nancy, and their daughter Keri Bunkers who are all staying in the same inn as us, and drove to Robyn’s home in Moraga.

 Moraga is a town in Contra Costa County, California, in the San Francisco Bay Area.
-The town is named in honor of Joaquín Moraga, a member of the famed Californio family, son of Gabriel Moraga, and grandson of José Joaquín Moraga, famous 18th-century expeditionary of Alta California.
+The town is named in honor of Joaquín Moraga, a member of the famed Californio family, son of Gabriel Moraga, and grandson of José Joaquín Moraga, a famous 18th-century expeditionary of Alta California.
 As of 2020, Moraga had a total population of 16,870 people.
 Moraga is the home of Saint Mary’s College of California.
 The land now called Moraga was first inhabited by the Saklan Native Americans who belonged to the Bay Miwok language group.

 Robyn gave us a long list of items to purchase from a few stores in the neighborhood.
 I will admit buying for somebody else is not always the easiest task, but we had Isabel with us who would vouch for what her mother would like.